1. Introduction

 Note!
 If you are using Techila Distributed Computing Engine Advanced Edition in Google Cloud Platform Marketplace, the configuration steps will be different.
 If you are using Techila Distributed Computing Engine Advanced Edition in Google Cloud Platform Marketplace please follow the instructions described here: Downloading and Configuring the Application Plugins when using Techila in Google Cloud Launcher

 2.1.
-Downloading the Techila SDK from the Techila Extranet
+Downloading the Techila SDK

 Please follow the instructions below to download the Techila SDK.